WiMoVE-OSS/docs/docs/setup/ansible_setup.md

     You can use arbitrary model names.
 The `directory` variable for a host only has to match the directory name in `roles/access-points/files` to get the correct binary.

-## Generate openWRT configuration files
+## Generate OpenWrt configuration files

 Since each AP is different, we need different kinds of configuration files.
 For this reason, we do not provide configuration files for your APs but rather guide you how to create them yourself.